15 grammar rules it’s okay to break (Infographic)

 Use farther for physical distance and further for figurative distance

-To make the distinction, remember to use farther when describing distance because it was the word far in it.
+To make the distinction, remember to use farther when describing distance because it has the word far in it.

 Break it because: farther is slowly becoming antiquated; further is more commonplace in both types of distance.
 E.g. “We had to run farther today to catch up with our teammates who were further along in their training schedule.”